- About Us

 If you are already working with a lender, please call the Homeownership Hotline at (877) 508-4611 to see if that lender’s mortgage company is approved to assist you with TSAHC’s Homeownership Programs.

-In an effort to provide you with the most down payment assistance possible, we do not allow lenders to charge you origination points.
-However, lenders may collect all other reasonable and customary fees and closing costs, provided all fees are fully disclosed in accordance with federal, state and local regulations.
+Lenders may collect other reasonable and customary fees and closing costs, provided all fees are fully disclosed in accordance with federal, state and local regulations.

 Using one or both of TSAHC’s Homeownership Programs should not take any longer than the customary time it takes to close a traditional mortgage loan.
 On average, it takes 30 days from the time a lender reserves funds for a home buyer to the time the home buyer closes on the mortgage loan.